- 1 Mechanisms of Action

 A fair amount of evidence shows that Piracetam can enhance cognition in those who are impaired and that it has an excellent safety profile.
 However, clinical studies of Piracetam in people who haven’t experienced cognitive decline is scant.

 Although how Piracetam works is not entirely clear, interaction with AMPA receptors may be one of the routes of actions.
-In addition, there is evidence that it increases acetylcholine production as well as enhance the brain’s consumption of glucose and oxygen and improve fluidity of mitochondrial cell membranes.
+Besides, there is evidence that it increases acetylcholine production as well as enhance the brain’s consumption of glucose and oxygen and improve fluidity of mitochondrial cell membranes.

 References [ + ]